ghialazaro/Cybersecurity-Bootcamp-PROJECT1/Exploring Kibana/exploringkibana.md

 ![image](https://user-images.githubusercontent.com/84385348/119349135-23401d80-bce1-11eb-87f3-ae5e28a4c11a.png)

+## Kibana Discover:

-8. You can switch to Kibana Discover by selecting Discover in the left hand pane of the dashboard, as shown below:
+1. You can switch to Kibana Discover by selecting Discover in the left hand pane of the dashboard, as shown below:

 ![image](https://user-images.githubusercontent.com/84385348/119350277-7d8dae00-bce2-11eb-8fda-e6b5c02a4a05.png)

-9. In the Discover page, the filter is set to filebeat by default.
+2. In the Discover page, the filter is set to filebeat by default.
 Change the value of the filter to kibana_sample_data_logs, as shown below:

 ![image](https://user-images.githubusercontent.com/84385348/119350349-9007e780-bce2-11eb-8ee8-31a6374b028d.png)

-10. You can expand each activity to see the details, as below:
+3. You can expand each activity to see the details, as below:

 ![image](https://user-images.githubusercontent.com/84385348/119350411-a3b34e00-bce2-11eb-9cc8-cad2c85db439.png)

    For example, the activity @timestamp	May 21, 2021 @ 07:25:00.241

    - The source IP address of this activity is 74.184.0.64
    - The geo coordinates of this activity are "lat": 39.07797222, "lon": -77.5575
    - The OS of the source machine was ios.
    - The full URL that was accessed was:https://artifacts.elastic.co/downloads/beats/metricbeat/metricbeat-6.3.2-i686.rpm
    - And the website the visitor's traffic originated from was:  http://facebook.com/success/william-frederick-fisher

+ ## Conclusion:
+It seems that the user is downloading an rpm file from artifacts.elastic.co/downloads/beats/metricbeats.
+A metricbeat rpm file is generally not a malicious file.
+It might      be that the user is trying to install metricbeat, hence the user is downloading the installation file from artifacts.elastic.co website.
+Although there is nothing suspicious about this activity, but what is concerning is the referral link from a Facebook of a person named William Frederick Fisher.
+IT is not within the complian guidelines of posting package update links on Facebook.
+It is suggested to further investigate into this activity and monitor for similar activities.